NBISweden/workshop-reproducible-research/pages/git/git-3-committing-changes.md

 git reset HEAD environment.yml
 ```

-> **Note** <br>
+!!!
+Note
-> Maybe you didn't see the same message as indicated above?
+    Maybe you didn't see the same message as indicated above?
 Is Git telling you
-> to use a `git restore` instead?
+    to use a `git restore` instead?
 This is another one of Git's newer and
     experimental commands, which aims to remove some confusion about what
     commands do what (as many have multiple functions).
 While we have opted to
     stick with the old and stable commands until the new commands are no longer
     considered experimental, you are very welcome to use `git restore` instead
     of `git reset` to unstage the file above!

 * Run `git status` again.
 See that now only `config.yml` is staged for being
   committed, whereas the changes in `environment.yml` are tracked by Git, but